ArthurChatton/CausalCookbook/README.md

 true values that we recovered above by contrasting the potential outcomes.

-For the variance of these estimates, we can use either a robust-SE matrix as below or bootstrapping (see end of this document).
+For the variance of these estimates, we can use either a robust SE matrix as below or bootstrapping (see the end of this document).

 ``` r
 library(sandwich)